-- 1. The Treasurer/Collector will submit a written report to the Board of Selectmen and Advisory Committee on the Town's debt status at least annually. - 2.
+- 1. The Treasurer/Collector will submit a written report to the Select Board and Advisory Committee on the Town's debt status at least annually. - 2.
 The Town Accountant will include a statement of debt in an annual report of appropriations, receipts, and expenditures.